The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Methodology

 \subsection{Computational methodology}

-To evaluate the performance of different aerofoil shapes within the chosen design space, computational fluid dynamics (CFD) was used, facilitating a preliminary assessment without requiring the fabrication of a physical model for each updated aerofoil geometry.
+To evaluate the performance of different aerofoil shapes within the chosen design space, computational fluid dynamics (CFD) was used, facilitating a preliminary assessment of design performance without requiring the fabrication of a physical model for each updated aerofoil geometry.
 Two-dimensional unsteady Reynolds-averaged Navier Stokes equations (URANS) were solved using the commercial software Ansys FLUENT.
 This approach has been successfully applied to cyclorotor simulations in previous studies \citep{Hu2016InvestigationSolver, Yun2007DesignCyclocopter, Xisto2017ParametricConditions, Zhang2018ThePropellers, Shi2022NumericalNumber, Yu2016Two-dimensionalHover, Hansen2021NumericalApproach, Ullah2022Two-DimensionalStall}.
+The limitations of URANS and chosen turbulence model are outlined in Appendix \ref{appendix:URANS}.

 The cyclorotor kinematics were simulated using separate meshes for the outer, rotating, and blade regions, that were then combined through overset meshing (Fig. \ref{fig:CFD_mesh}).
 The rotating domain was set to a constant angular velocity, while the blade domains were pitched periodically using a custom user-defined function (UDF) to match the experimental cyclorotor's kinematics.
 Each rotor revolution was resolved over 2000 timesteps.
-To ensure that the flow had reached a steadily periodic state, the simulations were run for 120 blade-passes, which was found to be sufficient for the 10-cycle averages to converge for cases using the baseline NACAS0015 aerofoil.
+To ensure that the flow had reached a steadily periodic state, the simulations were run for 120 blade-passes, which was found to be sufficient for the 10-cycle averages to converge for cases using the baseline NACA 0015 aerofoil.
 The mean and phase-averaged forces/torques presented in this study were then taken over these last 10 revolutions.

 To accurately model boundary layer separation and dynamic stall, no wall functions were used, and the mesh was refined to ensure $y^+<1$.
 For the wider domain, the mesh was refined sufficiently to provide an average convective Courant number of $\approx0.5$.
 The $k-\omega$ SST turbulence model was selected for its proven suitability in flows experiencing dynamic stall, making it the most common choice for both vertical axis turbine (VAT) and cyclorotor simulations \citep{Hansen2021NumericalApproach, Hu2016InvestigationSolver, Zhang2018ThePropellers, Shi2022NumericalNumber, Yu2016Two-dimensionalHover, Ullah2022Two-DimensionalStall}.